cjsmith703/Genetics_of_Adrenal_Insufficiency_in_a_Sudanese_Cohort/readme.md

 # Novel Recurent Mutations and Genetic Diversity in Sudanese Children with Adrenal Insufficiency

 This repository contains the scripts used for variant calling in **WES samples using Nextflow**.
-The script allows for the running of multiple concurrent samples proving they are in the format of F001-1_1.fastq.gz.
+The script allows for the running of multiple concurrent samples providing they are in the format of F001-1_1.fastq.gz.

 The repository also contains the script used for Copy Number Variation analysis using the R package **ExomeDepth**.